 “Business Day” means a day (other than a Saturday, Sunday or a public holiday in Vietnam) on which the Lender is opened for banking transactions in the normal course of business.

-"Credit Agreement" means the agreement entered into between the Lender and the Borrower providing for the Loan; as such agreement may be amended from time to time.
-Credit Agreement includes these Terms and Conditions as applied thereto, the Loan Application Form, the Approval Notices, and all schedules and agreements supplemental to the Credit Agreement.
+"LoanLoan Agreement" means the agreement entered into between the Lender and the Borrower providing for the Loan; as such agreement may be amended from time to time.
+Loan Agreement includes these Terms and Conditions as applied thereto, the Loan Application Form, the Approval Notices, and all schedules and agreements supplemental to the Loan Agreement.

 “Due Date” means the deadline where the Borrower must pay the Borrower’s Dues or the Minimum Amount.